Quality Guidance Council

 The Strategic Health System Plan (SHSP) called for the establishment of a Quality Guidance Council (QGC) to guide quality improvement implementation across the health care system within the LHIN.

-- Emily Christoffersen, Director, Quality and Risk Management, HNHB LHIN
+- Emily Christoffersen, VP Commissioning, Performance and Accountability, HNHB LHIN

 - Ingrid Bagnariol Director, Quality and Performance Management, Hamilton Niagara Haldimand Brant CCAC